Reference colorMode()

 Calling colorMode(RGB, 100) sets colors to use RGB color values between 0 and 100.
 Pure red is color(100, 0, 0) in this model.

-Calling colorMode(HSB) or colorMode(HSL) changes to HSB or HSL system instead of RGB.
+Calling colorMode(HSB) or colorMode(HSL) changes to HSB or HSL systems instead of RGB.
 Pure red is color(0, 100, 100) in HSB and color(0, 100, 50) in HSL.
-Some additional color modes that p5.js supports are:

 RGBHDR - High Dynamic Range RGB defined within the Display P3 color space.
 Colors are expressed with an extended dynamic range.
 To render these colors accurately, you must use the HDR canvas.